hidekuma/lambda-layers-for-python-runtime/README.md

 Files installed before compression.

 #### entrypoint.sh
-The default package is only pillow, but you can change or add it if you want.
+The default package is only pillow, qrcode  but you can change or add it if you want.

 Enjoy.
 AWS lambda layers!